 \begin{thm}[Extremal particle limit theorem] Fix $c,T>0$ and $d\in \mathbb R$.
 Let $(R^1(r),\ldots,R^k(r))_{r\ge 0}$ be sampled according to the $\omega$-averaged law of $k$ independent random walk particles in the environment $\omega$.
 Set the number of particles $k=k(N):= \lfloor \exp(\frac12cN^{1/2} +dN^{1/4}+r_N)\rfloor$ where $r_N$ can be any sequence satisfying $r_N=o(N^{1/4})$.
 Consider any sequence $t_N\in N^{-1}\mathbb Z_{\ge 0}$ such that $t_N\to t>0$ as $N\to \infty$.
 Then we have convergence in distribution as $N\to \infty$

 where

-Here $G-\frac16 c^{3/2}t^{-1/2}$ is a standard Gumbel random variable independent of $\mathcal U$, where $\mathcal U$ solves \eqref{she}. \end{thm} This will be proved as Theorem \ref{t:max}.
+Here $G$ is a standard Gumbel random variable which is independent of $\mathcal U$, and $(t,x)\mapsto \mathcal U_t(x)$ solves \eqref{she} but with noise coefficient replaced by $\sqrt{\frac{8\sigma^2c}{(1-4\sigma^2)t}}$. \end{thm} This will be proved as Theorem \ref{t:max}.
 The Gumbel distribution appearing in the maximum is not that surprising, since it often arises in extreme value theory.
 But the question of how the solution $\mathcal U$ of \eqref{she} appears is more mysterious.
 Unlike in the case of \textit{independent} random walkers, the $k$ separate particles in the random environment model may see a nontrivial\textit{ interaction} upon collision, and this nontrivial interaction is precisely what gives rise to the non-Gumbel term in the above limit theorem.
 The nontrivial interaction is sometimes referred to as ``stickiness," since particles that are together tend to stay together for a while before separating.